huggingface/blog/autonlp-prodigy.md

 Note that Prodigy is a commercial tool.
 You can find out more about it [here](https://prodi.gy/buy).

-We chose Prodigy as it is one of the most popular tools for labeling data and is inifitely customizable.
+We chose Prodigy as it is one of the most popular tools for labeling data and is infinitely customizable.
 It is also very easy to setup and use.

 ## Dataset